astropy/astropy/docs/cosmology/index.rst

   >>> WMAP5.H(3)                    # Hubble parameter at z = 3 in km/s/Mpc
   301.54148311633674

-In addition to the `LambdaCDM` object, there are convenience functions that calculate quantities without needing to explicitly give a cosmology.
+In addition to the `~astropy.cosmology.core.LambdaCDM` object, there are convenience functions that calculate quantities without needing to explicitly give a cosmology.

   >>> from astropy import cosmology
   >>> cosmology.kpc_proper_per_arcmin(3)